xmavv/frontendMentor_interactive_card_details_form/README.md

 - Default input is a bit grey right now, when u type in yours, color changes to white
 - I added second version of back-card, just to increase contrast between background and text-cvc (in my opinion default color wasn't that good, feel free to use it!)
 - Success validation
+- An (i) icon, after cvc, in case sb does not know what is it

 ### Useful resources